PSEO: Frequently Asked Questions (FAQ)

 In short, no. We consider you to be no different from any other new student on campus.
 You are not identified to our instructors; therefore you will be treated as any other college student at Minnesota West.
-You are entitled to the same privileges as our Minnesota West students.
-All campus activities, programs, and clubs are available to you.
-So, no one will know that you are a PSEO student, unless you decide to tell them.
+You are entitled to the same privileges as our Minnesota West students; all campus activities, programs, and clubs are available to you.
+No one will know that you are a PSEO student unless you decide to tell them.

 AP and IB courses are offered at many high schools and provide a rigorous curriculum that prepares students to take college level courses.
 They are not true PSEO options, but may still be beneficial for your educational journey.
 Students who achieve a 3 or higher on an Advanced Placement test can have that score evaluated by a college or university for a college credit.
 Students who attain an International Baccalaureate (IB) diploma shall be granted six (6) lower division course credits for scores of 4 or higher on each Higher Level IB.
 Talk to your school counselor to see if these options are available in your school, and a good fit for you.